-Immunoglobulin (antibody) replacement therapy (IRT) is one of the most effective and commonly used treatments for some primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI).
+Immunoglobulin (antibody) replacement therapy (IRT) is one of the most effective and commonly used treatments for some inborn errors of immunity (IEI), including primary immunodeficiencies (PID).
 Many people with PID/IEI disorders have insufficient antibodies to adequately fight infections, and this therapy can be lifesaving.